openharmony/developtools_hapsigner/README.md

 5. Run **create_appcert_sign_profile.sh** in Linux or **create_appcert_sign_profile.bat** in Windows to generate files required for signature.
 6. Run **sign_hap.sh** in Linux or **sign_hap.bat** in Windows to sign the HAP.

- > Note: To generate the KS file, root CA certificate, level-2 CA certificate, and profile signing certificate, perform the following steps:
+ > Note: To generate the KS file, root CA certificate, subordinate CA certificate, and profile signing certificate, perform the following steps:
  1. Use the text editor to open the **createRootAndSubCert.config** file and change the values of **common.keyPwd** and **common.issuerKeyPwd** to match your case.
- 2. Run **create_root.sh** in Linux or run **create_root.bat** in Windows to generate the required KS file, root CA certificate, level-2 CA certificate, and profile signing certificate.
+ 2. Run **create_root.sh** in Linux or run **create_root.bat** in Windows to generate the required KS file, root CA certificate, subordinate CA certificate, and profile signing certificate.

 ****